 The table below lists the current operating companies of the Group.
 In addition, the Group owns other entities which have no operating activities.
-All Group companies are consolidated except for Hungarian subsidiary, Atlas and Shasha Zrt, which is under liquidation.
-Deconsolidation of this subsidiary started on 1 October 2013, i.e. from the moment when Group control was lost.
-No gain or loss was recognised in the consolidated financial statements as a result of this event.
+All Group companies are consolidated except for Hungarian subsidiary, Atlas and Shasha Zrt, and Polish subsidiary, Atlas Estates (Kokoszki) Sp. z o.o.
+Deconsolidation of these subsidiaries started in October 2013 and December 2014, i.e. from the moment when Group control was lost.
+The loss was recognised in the consolidated financial statements as a result of these events.